 19. Wacken Open Air

 Every August, the charming village of Wacken in Schleswig-Holstein, Germany, plays host to one of the heaviest rock festivals on the planet.
-Typically held over three days, Wacken is a name well-known among the metal community.
+Typically held over three days, Wacken is well-known among the metal community.

-Practically every sub-genre of heavy metal is celebrated at Wacken, from the saber-rattling sounds of Sabaton to the symphonic melodies of Nightwish and the rip-roaring good times of AC/DC, Accept, Motorhead, and our lord and savior Alice Cooper.
+Practically every sub-genre of heavy metal is celebrated at Wacken, from the saber-rattling sounds of Sabaton to the harmonious melodies of Nightwish and the rip-roaring good times of AC/DC, Accept, Motorhead, and our lord and savior Alice Cooper.
 It’s a rocker’s delight and a headbanger’s heaven!